owaismohsin001/junu-spaghetti/ReadMe.md

 ```

 ## Structural Types
-These types are compared exclusively by their structures since they literally have no name.
+These types are compared exclusively by their structures since they have no name.
 Following is an example of such a type
 ```
 let obj = {a: 1, b: 3, c: "Hello"}
 ```